Skip to Main Content

 SMB Compass: Best for large term loans

 Overview: SMB Compass’s loan choices include term loans, lines of credit, asset-based loans and inventory and invoice financing.
 These offerings inclue both conventional and alternative business loans, more options than most lenders provide.
-It also offers low interest rates, starting at 5.25 percent APR.
+It also offers low interest rates, starting at 6.99 percent APR for term loans.
 Many online lenders offer starting interest rates in the double digits or higher, making SMB Compass competitive.

 National Funding: Best for early payoff